computationalmystic/sengfs19-group9/Sprint 4/README.md

 ## Modified/Created Code
 Repository Descriptions:
 1. Each team member had their own development branch for pushing updates on code they were individually working on
- a.
-DomDevBranch: Dominic Mantro
+ - DomDevBranch: Dominic Mantro
- b.
-DerekDevBranch: Derek Rechtien
+ - DerekDevBranch: Derek Rechtien
- c.
-JessicaDevBranch: Jessica Dean
+ - JessicaDevBranch: Jessica Dean
- d.
-MartianDevBranch: Martian Lapadatescu
+ - MartianDevBranch: Martian Lapadatescu
 2. Repositories were also created for each individual sprint in order to successfully merge and submit code weekly
- a.
-Sprint1: Completed November 4th, 2019
+ - Sprint1: Completed November 4th, 2019
- b.
-Sprint2: Completed November 11th, 2019
+ - Sprint2: Completed November 11th, 2019
- c.
-Sprint3: Completed November 20th, 2019
+ - Sprint3: Completed November 20th, 2019
- d.
-Sprint4: Completed December 5th, 2019
+ - Sprint4: Completed December 5th, 2019

 ## Testing:
 Used manual testing of website to debug and assess any errors